 Waste Container Requirements

 Table 6.2 presents the indicative number of bins that would be required for the collection of household waste of the residential units within Development Area 2.
-These estimations have been based on the assumption of two waste collection per week, as discussed with LBRuT.
+These estimations have been based on the assumption of one waste collection per week, as discussed and agreed with LBRuT’s Waste Team (Appendix A).